Laurin-K/InfoVis-Exoplanets/README.md

 # InfoVis-Exoplanets
-Parallel corrdinate plot for exoplanet data.
+Visualization using multivariate plots for exoplanet data.
+The visualizations help users explore the data for easier comparison of different planets as well as or spotting patterns that are not visible from raw data tables.

 Visualizations are made with [D3.js](https://d3js.org/)